-Lab 7: Collaborative Bio Data Science using GitHub via RStudio
+Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 Package(s)